 I believe in this deep bonding and intense connection between sisters and brothers and also agree that certain people are forced to live their life differently because of the situations.
-Book becomes meaningful only when we place ourselves in the shoes of the protagonist and if writer is able to do that then book is worth reading and Jodi picoult did a fine job according to me.
+The book becomes meaningful only when we place ourselves in the shoes of the protagonist and if a writer is able to do that then the book is worth reading and Jodi Picoult did a fine job according to me.

 'The Catcher in the Rye by J.D.
 Salinger'

 I like Holden's view about people & his acute observation about snobbish behaviour and how he hates all the PHONY people, this book also reminds me of Swami & friends by R.K.
 Narayan, how Swami was thrown out of every school just like holden but holden has a high intellect and his concern for his younger sister Phoebe is very touching, we all wish for such selfless Love.
 His relation with Ackley and incident with Sunny is nicely written, its as if the writer has done justice to every character.

 I mostly like coming-of-age books although To Kill a Mocking Bird is still at the top but next one is this book.
 I recommend it to all the readers like me who believe BOOKS are much more than mere entertainment.